Ifield Community College: Choir

-Ifield Community College had a very successful and accomplished choir made up of students from all age groups in the school.
+Ifield Community College had a choir made up of students from all age groups in the school.
 In 1996 it was the subject of a film by SVC television, directed by Andrew Vere.

-The choir, led by Patrick Allen (music educator), has performed at some of Europe's major venues, including St Mark's Basilica in Venice (2008),the Royal Festival Hall, London, Barcelona Cathedral, the Auditorium Stravinski in Montreux and a recent (June 2011) collaboration with the BBC Singers saw them performing and recording at Maida Vale Studios.
+The choir, led by Patrick Allen (music educator), has performed at European venues including St Mark's Basilica in Venice (2008), the Royal Festival Hall, London, Barcelona Cathedral, the Auditorium Stravinski in Montreux and a recent (June 2011) collaboration with the BBC Singers saw them performing and recording at Maida Vale Studios.
 They have been six times finalists at the National Festival of Music for Youth, most recently in 2009, 2010 and 2014.
 The choir was the subject of a feature on BBC Radio 3's Music Matters in May 2011, focusing on the integration of the choir's Chagossian Drummers.
 The choir also represented the UK in The Let The People's Sing Gala Concert, broadcast on BBC Radio 3 in October 2011.
 The choir broadcast live on BBC Radio 3 in March 2012 as part of the Voice's Now festival from The Roundhouse, London.

+School Productions

+Every year, a whole-school production is performed - casting and auditions take place around July–September, and the show is usually put on around December.
+All students are allowed to join.
+Previously, the school has put on both pantomimes and musicals.